-According to Gartner, then, these are the core capabilities a SPM system should have.
+According to Gartner, these are the core capabilities an SPM system should have.
 There is, however, a different perspective on what these systems should have that includes more use cases and additional capabilities.
-Here, the whole process starts with setting goals and objectives which ultimately gives an organization their selling strategy and the SPM results from that selling strategy.
+Here, the whole process starts with setting goals and objectives, which ultimately gives an organization its selling strategy and SPM helps manage that strategy.

 The seven steps to achieve this are:

 - Design.
 The whole process starts with design and there are several questions you should ask during the design process.
-This could come up for instance, be how do you design, model, and cost your compensation plan or how do you compensate specific roles within the organization to achieve the desired results.
+For instance, how do you design your sales compensation model?
+What is cost of your compensation plan to the organization?
+How do you compensate specific roles within the organization to achieve the desired results?

 - Target.
-Targeting is comprised of two primary capabilities, territory, or account management only one hand, and assessment on the other.
+Targeting is comprised of two primary capabilities, territory or account management on the one hand, and assessment on the other.
 In other words, how are sales targets defined, how are they set, and how do you measure specific performance against those targets.

 - Acceptance.
 The next step is a matter of communication and acceptance.
-Here, it is crucial for sales reps to know that they have a plan, a target in their territory or the account coverage they are responsible for.
+Here, it is crucial for sales reps to know that they have a plan and a quota target in their territory that they are responsible for.

 - Administration and reporting.
-This process is how companies make sure they get the data they need, and the right people get credited.
-In simple terms, this is where commissions are calculated, and sales reps are paid the right amounts.
+This process is how companies make sure they get the data they need and the right people get credited.
+In simple terms, this is where commissions are calculated and sales reps are paid correctly.

 - Inquire.
 It happens that sales reps are sometimes unhappy with their commissions.
-This then requires an inquiry or dispute resolution process that is effectively managed.
+This then requires an inquiry or dispute resolution process that needs to be effectively managed.
 A proper system has the necessary workflow, the investigations, and the analysis capabilities to make sure these concerns are addressed adequately.